-Impairment of goodwill & intangibles with indefinite useful lives
+(i) Impairment of goodwill and intangibles with indefinite useful lives

 The Group determines whether goodwill and intangibles with indefinite useful lives are impaired at least on an annual basis.
 This requires an estimation of the recoverable amount of the cash-generating units to which the goodwill and intangibles with indefinite useful lives are allocated.
-The assumption used in this estimation of recoverable amount and the carrying amount of goodwill is discussed in Note 19.
+The assumption used in this estimation of recoverable amount and the carrying amount of goodwill is discussed in note 19.

-Share - based payment transactions
+(ii) Share - based payment transactions

 The Group measures the cost of equity settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by an external valuer using a Monte Carlo simulation model, using the assumptions detailed in Note 27.
-The Group measures the cost of cash settled share based payments at fair value at the grant date using a Monte Carlo simulation model taking into account the terms and conditions upon which the instruments were granted.
+The fair value is determined by an external valuer using a Monte Carlo simulation model, using the assumptions detailed in note 27.
+The Group measures the cost of cash settled share based payments at fair value at the grant date using a Monte Carlo simulation model at fair value at the grant date using a Monte Carlo simulation model taking into account the terms and conditions upon which the instruments were granted.

-Medical malpractice provision
+(iii) Medical malpractice provision